guanquann/tp/docs/DeveloperGuide.md

 ### Add order feature

-The `addorder` feature allows users to add orders from a supplier.
+The `addorder` feature allows users to add orders to a contact.

 #### Design considerations: